Scepticism is often deserved when it comes to the accuracy of the revenue forecast for this month.

 - Number of Days the Opportunity has been Open.

-No single pipeline quality metric dominates above all else.
-They need to be used in conjunction with each other.
+No single pipeline quality metric dominates the others.
+Use the metrics in conjunction with each other.

 Working together, these three pipeline quality metrics highlight deals that have a high probability of slipping.